SANILSINGH/03-Amazon-Fine-Food-Reviews-Analysis_KNN/README.md

 Hence in the Preprocessing phase we do the following in the order below:-

-1. Id
-2. ProductId - unique identifier for the product
-3. UserId - unqiue identifier for the user
-4. ProfileName
-5. HelpfulnessNumerator - number of users who found the review helpful
-6. HelpfulnessDenominator - number of users who indicated whether they found the review helpful or not
-7. Score - rating between 1 and 5
-8. Time - timestamp for the review
-9. Summary - brief summary of the review
-10. Text - text of the review
-11.
-12.Begin by removing the html tags
+1. Begin by removing the html tags
-13.Remove any punctuations or limited set of special characters like , or . or # etc.
+2. Remove any punctuations or limited set of special characters like , or . or # etc.
-14.Check if the word is made up of english letters and is not alpha-numeric 15.Check to see if the length of the word is greater than 2 (as it was researched that there is no adjective in 2-letters) 16.Convert the word to lowercase
+3. Check if the word is made up of english letters and is not alpha-numeric
+4. Check to see if the length of the word is greater than 2 (as it was researched that there is no adjective in 2-letters)
+5. Convert the word to lowercase
-17.Remove Stopwords
+6. Remove Stopwords
-18.Finally Snowball Stemming the word (it was obsereved to be better than Porter Stemming)
+7. Finally Snowball Stemming the word (it was obsereved to be better than Porter Stemming)

 After which we collect the words used to describe positive and negative reviews